gaissmai/bart/README.md

 ## Concurrency model

 There are examples demonstrating how to use bart concurrently with multiple readers and writers.
-Readers can access the table always lock-free, while writers may synchronize using a mutex to ensure that only one writer can modify the table persistent at a time, not using Compare-and-Swap (CAS) with all the known problems for multiple long-running writers.
+Readers can always access the table lock‑free.
+Writers synchronize with a mutex so that only one writer modifies the persistent table at a time, without relying on CAS, which can be problematic with multiple long‑running writers.

 The combination of lock-free concurrency, fast lookup and update times and low memory consumption provides clear advantages for any routing daemon.